 Where possible I’ll put up a picture and a distribution map of those that I’ve caught.
 Click the map for more information about that particular species.
-The distribution maps come from the original NatureServe Explorer.
-A pretty good resource for finding information on plants and animals.
-I did not produce these distribution maps so I can’t confirm their complete accuracy, but I do still believe they are a good resource.
+The distribution maps come from the original NatureServe Explorer or the USGS Nonindigenous Aquatic Species site.
+Both are pretty good resources for finding information on specific plants and animals.
+I did not produce these distribution maps so I can’t confirm their complete accuracy, but I do trust they are mostly accurate.

 Ambloplites rupestris – Rock bass